On asymptotically optimal confidence regions and tests for high-dimensional models: High-dimensional linear models

 We consider the set of parameters

-We let $\PP_{\beta^0}$ be the distribution of the data under the linear model (\ref{mod.lin}).
-Then the following for $\hat{b}_{\mathrm{Lasso}}$ in (\ref{blasso}) holds. \begin{corr} Consider the linear model (\ref{mod.lin}) with Gaussian error $\eps \sim {\cal N}_n(0,\sigma_{\eps}^2 I)$ where $\sigma_{\epsilon}^2 = {\mathcal O} (1)$.
-Assume (A2) and the sparsity assumption $\beta^0 \in {\cal B} (s_0)$ with $s_{0} = o(\sqrt n / \log(p))$.
+We let $\PP_{\beta^0}$ be the distribution of the data under the linear model (\ref{modlin}).
+Then the following for $\hat{b}_{\mathrm{Lasso}}$ in (\ref{blasso}) holds. \begin{corr} Consider the linear model (\ref{modlin}) with Gaussian error $\eps \sim {\cal N}_n(0,\sigma_{\eps}^2 I)$ where $\sigma_{\varepsilon}^2 = {\mathcal O} (1)$.
+Assume \textup{(A2)} and the sparsity assumption $\beta^0 \in{\cal B} (s_0)$ with $s_{0} = o(\sqrt n / \log(p))$.
 Suppose that $\max_j s_{j} = o(n/\log(p))$.
-Then, when using suitable choices with $\lambda \asymp \sqrt{\log(p)/n}$ for the Lasso in (\ref{lasso}), and $\lambda_j \asymp \sqrt{\log(p)/n}$ uniformly $j$ for the Lasso for nodewise regression in (\ref{thetalasso}):
+Then, when using suitable choices with $\lambda \asymp \sqrt{\log(p)/n}$ for the lasso in (\ref{lasso}), and $\lambda_j \asymp\sqrt{\log(p)/n}$ uniformly $j$ for the lasso for nodewise regression in (\ref{thetalasso})

-Moreover, since $\hat \Omega$ does not depend on $\beta^0$ we have as in Theorem \ref{th2}, $\|\hat \Omega - \Sigma^{-1}\|_{\infty} = o_{\PP}(1)$. \end{corr}
+Moreover, since $\hat\Omega$ does not depend on $\beta^0$ we have as in Theorem \ref{th2}, $\|\hat\Omega- \Sigma^{-1}\|_{\infty} = o_{\PP}(1)$. \end{corr}

-The proof is exactly the same as for Theorem \ref{th2} by simply noting that $ \|\hat{\beta} - \beta^0\|_1 = {\mathcal O}_{\PP_{\beta^0} }(s_{0} \sqrt{\log(p)/n})$ uniformly in $\beta^0 \in {\cal B} (s_0)$ (with high probability, the compatibility constant is bounded away from zero uniformly in all subsets $S_0$ with $|S_0 | =o(\sqrt {n /\log(p)}$).
+The proof is exactly the same as for Theorem \ref{th2} by simply noting that $ \|\hat{\beta} - \beta^0\|_1 = {\mathcal O}_{\PP_{\beta^0} }(s_{0} \sqrt{\log(p)/n})$ uniformly in $\beta^0 \in{\cal B} (s_0)$ [with high probability, the compatibility constant is bounded away from zero uniformly in all subsets $S_0$ with $|S_0 | =o(\sqrt{n /\log(p)}$)].

-Corollary \ref{cor1} implies that for $j \in \{1,\ldots ,p\}$ and all $z \in \R$:
+Corollary \ref{cor1} implies that for $j \in\{1,\ldots,p\}$ and all $z \in\R$,

-Thus one can construct p-values for each component.
-Based on many single p-values, we can use standard procedures for multiple testing adjustment to control for various type I error measures.
-The representation from Theorem \ref{th1} or \ref{th2} with $\|\Delta\|_{\infty}$ being sufficiently small allows to construct a multiple testing adjustment which takes the dependence in terms of the covariance $\hat \Omega$ (see Theorem \ref{th2}) into account: the exact procedure is described in \citep{pb12}.
-Especially when having strong dependence among the p-values, the method is much less conservative than the Bonferroni-Holm procedure for strongly controlling the familywise error rate.
+Thus one can construct $p$-values for each component.
+Based on many single $p$-values, we can use standard procedures for multiple testing adjustment to control for various type I error measures.
+The representation from Theorems \ref{th1} or~\ref{th2} with $\|\Delta\|_{\infty}$ being sufficiently small allows to construct a multiple testing adjustment which takes the dependence in terms of the covariance $\hat\Omega$ (see Theorem~\ref{th2}) into account: the exact procedure is described in \cite{pb12}.
+Especially when having strong dependence among the $p$-values, the method is much less conservative than the Bonferroni--Holm procedure for strongly controlling the family-wise error rate.